CoolMan-Al/rpi-collection/README.md

 # RPi Learning Scripts

-A collection of scripts that I use during learning about physical computing.
-They are intended to be used with the Raspberry Pi.
+A collection of scripts that I made during my time learning about GPIO computing with the Raspberry Pi.

 ## Script List
 ### List of Scripts with their relevant hardware/modules